Multi-Ligament Knee Injury and Knee Dislocations

 Multi-Ligament Knee Injury: Diagnosis

 These types of knee injury are suspected when there is a large amount of swelling and pain after knee trauma.
 Examination of the knee reveals instability of the joint.
-To characterise the exact combination of ligament injuries, diagnostic imaging including x-rays and MRI are utilised.
+To characterise the exact combination of ligament injuries, we use diagnostic imaging including X-rays and MRI.
 Accurately diagnosing the combination and degree of knee injury is essential for guiding surgical treatment.

 Multi-Ligament Knee Injury: Treatment

 Multi-ligament knee injuries form a particular subset of knee injury and require treatment by a specialist knee surgeon.
-These injuries are complex, most often require extensive reconstructive surgery and can take an extended period of time to heal.
+These injuries are complex, most often require extensive reconstructive surgery and can take an extended time to heal.
 Each multi-ligament knee injury is unique and requires an individualised plan to optimise the outcome.
-Dr Radic treats these complex injuries in the private sector via his rooms and the public sector at Royal Perth Hospital, where the most severe cases of trauma in Western Australia are managed.
+I treat these complex injuries in my private pactice and in the public sector at Royal Perth Hospital, where the most severe cases of trauma in Western Australia are managed.
 With a meticulous approach to treatment by a highly skilled team, the aim is to maximise recovery potential in what is often a complex injury situation.

-If you have suffered a significant injury to your knee, make an appointment with Dr Radic to discuss your treatment options.
+If you have suffered a significant injury to your knee, please make an appointment to discuss your treatment options.